Coastal Child Health

 Our paediatricians are unable to provide prescriptions through email/phone requests.
 We do however offer Video Telehealth Review Consultations for prescription renewals.
 The child must have been seen in person within the past 12 months.

-Telehealth Consultations are considered the same as a Review Consultation and we require the child's height, weight and blood pressure prior to the appointment.
+Telehealth Consultations are considered the same as a review consultation and we require the child's height, weight and blood pressure prior to the appointment.
 A consultation fee applies and the prescription will be released on receipt of payment.

 Children with Separated Parents

-8. **Safety:** The safety and well-being of the child are of paramount importance.
-If any behavior by either parent poses a risk to the child's well-being, the practice reserves the right to take necessary actions to ensure the child's safety. **Enforcement:** Violations of this policy may result in actions that could include: - Issuing a warning. - Restricting or altering visitation arrangements. - Involving legal authorities if necessary.
+8. The safety and well-being of the child are of paramount importance.
+If any behaviour by either parent poses a risk to the child's well-being, the practice reserves the right to take necessary actions to ensure the child's safety.

-**Review:** This policy will be reviewed periodically to ensure its effectiveness and relevance.
+This policy will be reviewed periodically to ensure its effectiveness and relevance.
 Any amendments will be based on the evolving needs of the practice and the well-being of the children under our care.
 It's essential to communicate this policy to both parents clearly and ensure they understand their responsibilities to maintain a polite and respectful environment within your practice.

 Payment is to be made on the day of the child’s appointment.
 If there is legal agreement that requires the other parent to pay all or part of the treatment costs, it is the attending parent’s responsibility to settle account and collect reimbursement from the other parent.